ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 Getting Started
 ===============

-Unless you're planning to only use the stand-alone version to import a DEM from a rasterfile (see importedDEM under Standalone), you will need to install Google Earth Engine for Python 2.
+Unless you're planning to only use the stand-alone version to only import a DEM from a rasterfile (see importedDEM under Standalone), you will need to install Google Earth Engine for Python 2.
 The directions on GEE's [site](https://developers.google.com/earth-engine/python_install) are a good place to start, but additional information is provided in this repository in the file `standalone/TouchTerrain_standalone_installation.pdf`.

 If you do not already have an account with Google Earth Engine, you will need to apply for one from Google.
 This process is typically painless.
 Once a request is